rotexsoft/leanorm/docs/getting-started.md

 $newRecord = $authorsModel->createNewRecord([ 'name' => 'Joe Blow']);
 $newRecord->save();

+// NOTE: the save method for Record objects returns
+// - true: successful save,
+// - false: failed save,
+// - null: no changed data to save

 //Method 4:
 $insertedData = $authorsModel->insert([ 'name' => 'Joe Blow']); // save to the DB
 // $insertedData is an associative array of the data just inserted into the